fechnologies-d/fechnologies-d/README.md

 - 👋 Hi, I’m @fechnologies-d
 - 👀 I’m interested in innovation
 - 🌱 I’m currently learning PHP
-- 💞️ I’m looking to collaborate on innovative enterprising
+- 💞️ I’m looking to collaborate on moonshot projects
 - 📫 How to reach me FECHNOLOGIES_D(Twitter)

 <!---